Safe storage of your working data and regular backups are essential during your research project.

 - Academic research often results in the creation of sensitive data.
-At the very least you may wish to control who has access to your research data, prior to peer review or publication, for example, and be able to determine, and keep track of, what others are authorised to do with your data.
+At the very least you may wish to control who has access to your research data (prior to peer review or publication, if appropriate), and be able to determine and keep track of, what others are authorised to do with your data.

-- The University’s Information Security Policy provides an overall policy for ensuring the security of information and data.
-Within a devolved University responsibility for implementing parts of the policy lies with individual researchers.
+- The University’s Information Security website provides general advice about keeping data secure, including guidance on the management of information security.
+Within a devolved University responsibility for implementing the relevant policies lies with individual researchers.
 In general, maintaining data security usually includes consideration of:

 - the available skills and expertise required to ensure an adequate level of data security;

 - a risk assessment to determine the value of data, the level of confidentiality required, applicable statutory requirements, the impact of unauthorised access to, or loss of, the data, and the steps required to provide appropriate data protection.